Dave DeGuglielmo

-Early years
+Early life

 DeGuglielmo was born in Cambridge, Massachusetts, and was raised in Lexington, Massachusetts.
 One of three children (an older brother Charlie, and younger a Sister Cristina), he is first generation Italian-American, as his father (Carmine Giuseppe DeGuglielmo / legally changed his name to Charles Joseph DeGuglielmo) emigrated to the US in 1954 with his family as a teenager, from a village outside of Avellino, Italy.
 His mother (June Dorothy Galassi) was born in Boston, and of Italian and French Canadian heritage.

 Playing career

-DeGuglielmo played both offensive and defensive tackle at Lexington High School (Massachusetts) under legendary Massachusetts high school football coach, Bill Tighe.
+DeGuglielmo played both offensive and defensive tackle at Lexington High School under legendary Massachusetts high school football coach, Bill Tighe.
 During that time, Lexington High School won two Middlesex League Championships and played for the Division I Super Bowl title against nationally ranked Brockton High School (MA).
 Moving on to play collegiately at Boston University, he red-shirted his first year (1986) at BU.
 Despite being a non-scholarship "walk-on," he ultimately became a four-year letterman at Boston University from 1987 to 1990.
 DeGuglielmo trained under world-renowned strength and conditioning guru, Mike Boyle, who was at the time the Terriers' head strength and conditioning coach.
 Playing for three different head coaches in five years, and three different offensive line coaches in his first three seasons, he persevered and was voted captain of the 1990 Terriers.
 The second of his head coaches was Chris Palmer, future head coach of the Cleveland Browns.
 Palmer and DeGuglielmo would reunite in 2007 at the NY Giants.
 His final offensive line coach was Tony Sparano, who went on to become the head football coach of the Miami Dolphins.
 Sparano would later hire Deguglielmo as his offensive line coach in Miami.
 Playing both guard and center, DeGuglielmo was a first-team All-New England selection as well as a two-time Academic All-Yankee Conference selection.